3 Apps to Save Money on Groceries…Without Clipping Coupons!

 I used to use coupons extensively.
 My coupon binder was so big and heavy the air bag sensor thought it was a person if I happened to put it on a seat.
 True story.

-Since I became more of a hippie and less excited about saving coupons for things I didn’t use, I’ve seen and tried several ways to save money at the grocery store.
-Lately, my routine has involved the use of 3 (free!) apps.
+Since I became more of a hippie and less excited about saving coupons for things I didn’t use, I’ve seen and tried several creative ways to save money at the grocery store.
+Lately, my routine has involved using 3 simple money saving apps.
 This takes less than 5 minutes and I’ve already gotten $10+ back!

-When I return from my shopping, I first log on to Receipt Hog and upload a picture of the receipt.
-As you upload pictures consistently, you earn coins that can be traded in for PayPal cash or Amazon gift cards.
+When I return from my shopping, I first log on to Fetch Rewards and upload a picture of the receipt.
+As you upload pictures consistently, you earn points that can be traded in for PayPal cash or Amazon gift cards.

-Finally, I head over to my Walmart app and scan the code.
+Finally, after any Walmart purchases I head over to my Walmart Savings Catcher app and scan the code at the bottom of the receipt.
 The app searches the Internet to check for the best prices, and gives me back the difference if they find a better price.
 I just started using this probably 3 weeks ago and have made over $6 just by scanning a couple QR codes.
 The money is given in Walmart e-gift cards.

 None of these will get me the savings of extreme couponing, but I’m making healthy choices for my family and I get to save money without clipping coupons!